Gedoix/cc3002-pinball/README.md

 The project implements the following specifications:

+### Structure

+* The main executable class is `Main`, which launches the app when executed.

 * The game code inside the `logic` package describes all game interacting elements so far.

 * In `logic.bonus` the bonus events are implemented, which are special events the game triggers under certain conditions.
 These bonus objects must extend the `AbstractBonus` abstract class, and implement a `bonusBehaviour` method, detailing the bonus's effects, this method will later be called using the template design pattern.